LogoLogo

 The PPG-DaLiA dataset is a multimodal collection featuring physiological and motion data recorded from 15 subjects.

 In this tutorial we build a Python-based transformation block that loads Parquet files, we process the dataset by calculating features and transforming it into a unified schema suitable for machine learning.
-If you haven't done so, go through synchronizing clinical data with a bucket first.
+If you haven't done so, go through first.

 1. Prerequisites